Easter treats from VfL

 - Finally fold in the flour and lemon juice.

-- Pour into a muffin tin lined with cupcake cases and bake for up to 40 minutes at 175°C/350°F/gas mark 4 until firm to the touch.
+- Pour into a muffin tin lined with cupcake cases and bake for around 25 minutes at 175°C/350°F/gas mark 4 until firm to the touch.

 Recent posts in Recipes and VfL News and Events

 - Marketing & Stewardship Executive Wanted, Manchester

 - Silver Service from SilverCrest Care

 - Hulme locals experience joys of spring with vegan cookery demo

 - Cooking up a storm at VegfestUK Brighton

 - A vegan Valentine’s at Newlands Care Home

 - Islington gardening group cooks up a veggie storm